 Priority Codes Description Examples Obligation to Notify IESO Forced Non-discretionary outages on equipment that has been automatically or manually removed from service for equipment protection, public safety, environmental concerns or regulatory requirements are classified as forced outages .
 Such outages have little to no timing flexibility and have precedence over all Priority Codes.
 Transformer forced out of service due to equipment failure Market participants are required, as far in advance as possible, to promptly notify the IESO of any forced outage (MR Ch.
 5, Sec.
 6.3.4).
 Urgent Non-discretionary outages on equipment that must be manually removed from service for equipment protection, public safety, environmental concerns or regulatory requirements are classified as urgent outages .
 SF6 breaker low gas alarm that requires a breaker outage for gas top-up within a limited timeframe Market participants are required to coordinate outage timing with the IESO, where possible, to occur at a date and time that satisfies the market participant's need and minimizes the impact to the IESO-controlled grid.
 Planned Discretionary outage requests that are scheduled to perform preventive maintenance, repairs, inspections, de-staffing and testing for facilities/equipment are classified as planned outages .
-Generation facility scheduled maintenance Breaker trip coil test Market participants must adhere to submission deadlines explained in Section 2.7 of this manual.
+Generation facility or electricity storage facility scheduled maintenance Breaker trip coil test Market participants must adhere to submission deadlines explained in Section 2.7 of this manual.
 (MR Ch.
 5, Sec.
 6.2.2K and 6.2.2L).
-Opportunity In cases where market participants are presented with an unexpected opportunity to accomplish work that was not previously planned, they may submit an outage request with the Additional testing is required to expedite the completion of an in-progress forced outage to a generation facility.
-The IESO is not obligated to consider such submissions, but may do so where the opportunity presents low to negligible risk to the reliability and/or operability of the IESO-controlled grid